-Brian Fahnestock, Vice-Chancellor, Business & Administrative Services.
-Mr. Fahnestock served as the Interim Vice Chancellor of Business and Administrative Services at Ventura County
+Brian Fahnestock, Interim Vice-Chancellor, Business & Administrative Services.
+Mr. Fahnestock is currently serving as the Interim Vice Chancellor of Business and Administrative Services at

-Community College District until he was selected by the Chancellor and approved by the Board to serve in a permanent capacity on January 14, 2014.
+Ventura County Community College District.
 Prior to joining the District, Mr. Fahnestock was a consultant at the University of California, Santa Barbara, and is a former Vice President of Business Services at Santa Barbara City College.
 Mr. Fahnestock has been active in local government and education for the past 20 years, serving at various levels of responsibility, including Division Chief, Vice President, Chief Financial Officer, and Board Director.